CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

 - it must be registered and validated
 - it must NOT be another GraphPredictor

-The following example demonstrates how to use the python SDK to create a :class:`~citrine.informatics.predictors.GraphPredictor`.
+The following example demonstrates how to use the python SDK to create a :class:`~citrine.informatics.predictors.graph_predictor.GraphPredictor`.

 .. code:: python